Well, now I’ve just about heard everything.

 Any remake of Disney’s “The Jungle Book” felt blasphemous at best.
 Also, Kaa is a male snake.
 Again, sorry, not sorry.

 Only a month and a half later, I’ll be darned if Disney didn’t release another macabre remake-style version of “Alice in Wonderland.”
 Only this time, Mr. Burton was clever enough to title the film, “Alice Through the Looking Glass,” Mr. Carroll’s original title of the sequel to the first novel.

 “Beauty and the Beast”

 And no, I won’t join the club in fussing about Emma Watson’s out-of-place British accent (Belle is French).
-After all, an American actress lent her voice to Belle in the original animated feature, and she didn’t even attempt to feign a French accent, so I won’t fault Hermoine for her non-French sound.
+After all, an American actress lent her voice to Belle in the original animated feature, and she didn’t even attempt to fake a French accent so I won’t fault Hermoine for her non-French sound.

-My distaste for this film is for the same reasons I dislike the other remakes: classics are not to be remade.
-If they are in need of a redo, I’m fairly certain that means they aren’t classics.
+My distaste for this film is why I wouldn’t say I like the other remakes: classics are not to be remade.
+If they need a redo, I’m pretty sure that means they aren’t classics.

 Nobody can be uncheered by Pooh and Tigger.

-But it was the next year that saw more live-action remakes than any other year so far.
+But it was the following year that saw more live-action remakes than any other year so far.

 2019: The year of Disney Remakes

 This year, we have seen more live-action remakes of Disney films than ever before.
 In March of this year, we were introduced to the live-action version of Disney’s 1941 “Dumbo.”
 And if you thought “Baby Mine” made you cry with an animated herd of elephants…